emsloate/nba-movement-data/README.md

 ```
 These scripts will give you the data necessary when working through the train_model and xRatings notebooks.

-## Or you can skip all that since I have already computed these things
+## Or you can skip all that since I have already computed these things, and just run the notebooks